KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 The last line simply tells the generator to generate the necessary files and exit the program.
 The second parameter is the name of a node this could run in (used to generate documentation only), the third parameter is a name prefix the generated files will get (e.g. "<name>Config.h" for the dynamic_reconfigure struct and "<name>Parameters.h" for the parameter struct.

-NOTE: The third parameter should be equal to the params file name, without extension.
+NOTE: The third parameter should be equal to the .rosif file name, without extension.
 Otherwise the libraries will be generated in every build, forcing a recompilation of the nodes which use them.

-## Add params file to CMakeLists
+## Add rosif file to CMakeLists

-In order to make this params file usable it must be executable, so lets use the following command to make it excecutable
+In order to make this rosif file usable it must be executable, so lets use the following command to make it excecutable

 ```shell
 chmod a+x cfg/Tutorials.rosif